mattrondel/D415/Glossary_and_Acronyms.md

 NFV and SDN can be used together, depending on what you want to accomplish, and both use commodity hardware.
 With NFV and SDN, you can create a network architecture that is more flexible, programmable, and uses resources efficiently.

+## OPENFV
+Open Platform for NFV - a collaborative open-source platform that seeks to develop NFV and shape its evolution created by the linux foundation in 2014.
+It looks to reduce the time to market for NFV products and solutions.

 ###	Benefits and risks of SDN